Main navigation

 Iowa City is one of the nation's top college towns.
 We’re excited to welcome you while staying the weekend for NICC and hope you can explore everything that Iowa City has to offer.

-- Friday, October 31st
+Friday, October 31st

-- Distinguished Guest Speakers
+- Opening remarks from Distinguished Guest Speakers

-- Student Networking Event
+- Student-only Networking Event and Advisor-only Networking Reception

-- Saturday, November 1st
+Saturday, November 1st

-- Breakfast
+- Complimentary Breakfast and Lunch

-- Refreshments and snacks throughout competition day
+- Free refreshments and snacks throughout competition day

 Mark your calendar for October 31 - November 1, 2025.